-Karis Boyd-Sinkler - PhD Student
+Karis Boyd-Sinkler - PhD Candidate

-Ashley Taylor - PhD Student
+Ashley Taylor - PhD Candidate

 The Virginia Tech Network for Engineering Transfer Students (VT-NETS) is a collaborative effort between Virginia Tech, Virginia Western Community College, and Northern Virginia Community College.
 This S-STEM project will establish stronger networks between Virginia Tech and the Virginia Community College System to increase the success of engineering transfer students following the community college-to-bachelor's degree pathway.
 The total number of scholarships awarded across all three institutions is 336 over five years.
 Community colleges are cost-effective gateways to four-year universities for academically talented, low-income students.
 The creation of a strong partnership, including early and frequent interaction between the student and the four-year institution, will enhance the potential for successful student transfer and timely completion of a baccalaureate degree.
 VT-NETS creates this partnership and serves as a research-based model for future collaboration between community colleges and four-year institutions.